-The FAC-C core plus specialization in digital services establish additional training, experience, and continuous learning requirements for FAC-C certified individuals who manage specific investments requiring specialized knowledge, skills, and abilities.
-The FAC-C-DS is required for contracting professionals assigned to an acquisition for digital services over the FAR Subpart 13.5 threshold, inclusive of acquisitions as described in 13.500(c)).
+The Digital Services Credential establishes additional training, experience, and continuous learning requirements for FAC-C (Professional) certified individuals who manage specific investments requiring specialized knowledge, skills, and abilities.
+The Digital Services Credential is required for contracting professionals assigned to an acquisition for digital services over the FAR Subpart 13.5 threshold, inclusive of acquisitions as described in 13.500(c)).